0xPolygonMiden/miden-node/bin/network-monitor/README.md

 The monitor is an observer and test client, not a node component required for block production.
 Its network transaction checks create fresh in-memory accounts on startup and do not persist account state to disk.

-Network transaction checks also require `MIDEN_MONITOR_VALIDATOR_SIGNING_PUBLIC_KEY`.
-It must contain the hex-encoded validator key that signs transaction encryption key attestations.
+Network transaction checks also require `MIDEN_MONITOR_FEE_FAUCET_ID` and `MIDEN_MONITOR_VALIDATOR_SIGNING_PUBLIC_KEY`.
+The faucet ID identifies the native fee asset and is printed by `miden-validator genesis`.
+The signing key must contain the hex-encoded validator key that signs transaction encryption key attestations.
 The monitor will not submit a transaction unless it can verify the advertised encryption key.
+Remote transaction-prover probes also require the fee faucet ID.

 On a chain with a non-zero verification base fee, network transaction checks additionally require `MIDEN_MONITOR_FAUCET_URL`: the monitor funds its in-memory accounts by claiming the native fee asset from the faucet,